-[CID 1095]APs belonging to the same co-hosted BSSID set shall not be part of the same AP MLD.
+[CID 1095]

 TGbe editor: Please update the title of clause 35.3.17 as shown below:

-35.3.17 Multi-BSSID[CID 1095, 2292, 2540]
+35.3.17 Multi-Link operation in a multiple BSSID set or co-hosted BSSID set[CID 1095, 2292, 2540]

 TGbe editor: Please update the following paragraph in this subclause as shown below:

+[CID 1096, 2275]An AP MLD shall not have more than one affiliated AP amongst APs that are members of the same multiple BSSID set.

+[CID 1095, 2292, 2540]An AP MLD shall not have more than one affiliated AP amongst APs that are members of the same co-hosted BSSID set.

-[CID 1096, 2275][CID 1095, 2292, 2540][CID 1819]Each AP affiliated with an MLD shall be independently configured to operate as a transmitted or nontransmitted BSSID of a multiple BSSID set, or as an AP belonging to a co-hosted BSSID set, or as a standalone AP that is not part of either a multiple BSSID set or co-hosted BSSID set.
+[CID 1819]Each AP affiliated with an MLD shall be independently configured to operate as a transmitted or as a nontransmitted BSSID in a multiple BSSID set, or as an AP belonging to a co-hosted BSSID set, or as an AP that is not part of either a multiple BSSID set or a co-hosted BSSID set.
 Annex AA provides example configurations.

 TGbe editor: Please update the title of clause AA.3 as shown below:

-[CID 1095, 2292, 2540]AA.3 Example illustrating the relationship between multi-link operation and multiple BSSID set
+[CID 1095, 2292, 2540]AA.3 Example illustrating the relationship between multi-link operation and multiple BSSID set or co-hosted BSSID set

 TGbe editor: Please update the 3rd and 4th paragraph in clause AA.3 as shown below:

 [#1]The first example illustrates the case where APs on each link belong to a multiple BSSID set.
-By definition, since APs affiliated with an AP MLD have the same properties (such as security), APs in a multiple BSSID set on a link are not part of the same AP MLD.
+Since by definition, APs affiliated with an AP MLD have the same properties (such as security), APs in a multiple BSSID set on a link are not part of the same AP MLD.
 Figure AA-6 (Example of APs from multiple BSSID set on all links in a multi-link setup) shows an example where APs affiliated with an MLD belong to a multiple BSSID set on their respective link.
 Further, APs within the same MLD may correspond to a transmitted or nontransmitted BSSID.

 TGbe editor: Figure AA-6 remains unchanged:

 [#1]Figure AA-6 (Example of APs from multiple BSSID set on all links in a multi-link setup) illustrates that APs corresponding to BSSID-x and BSSID-y are part of the multiple BSSID set on link 1 and belong to different MLDs (MLD 1 and MLD 3, respectively).
-On link 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID for the multiple BSSID set on link 1.
+On link 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID (depicted as BSSID-y [T]) for the multiple BSSID set on link 1.
 On link 2, there are three APs that are part of the same multiple BSSID set and each belongs to a different MLD.
-AP-q, affiliated with MLD 2, corresponds to the transmitted BSSID for the multiple BSSID set on link 2.
+AP-q, affiliated with MLD 2, corresponds to the transmitted BSSID (depicted as BSSID-q [T]) for the multiple BSSID set on link 2.
 On link 3, there are three APs which are part of the same multiple BSSID set and two of the APs belongs to two different MLDs.
-AP-a, affiliated with MLD 1, corresponds to the transmitted BSSID for the multiple BSSID set on link 3.
+AP-a, affiliated with MLD 1, corresponds to the transmitted BSSID (depicted as BSSID-a [T]) for the multiple BSSID set on link 3.
 AP-c is a not affiliated with any MLD

 TGbe editor: Please update the 5th & 6th paragraph and Figure AA.7 in clause AA.3 as shown below: